 Food production and waste

-To be fair the majority of food-related carbon emissions are generated during the growth and processing phases of the food consumption cycle.
-Overall, meat does have a larger footprint than plant-based foods but that doesn’t tell the whole story.
+To be fair, the majority of food-related carbon emissions are generated during the growth and processing phases of the food consumption cycle.
+Overall, meat does have a larger footprint than plant-based foods, but this doesn’t tell the whole story.
 Moving to an exclusively plant-based diet without looking at the implications would be unwise.
 While reducing meat consumption can have a positive effect on the environment, blanket veganism is not the silver bullet to end the climate crisis.
 The impact of fruit, vegetable and grain-based agriculture on the environment varies greatly by country and type of crop.
 Increased demand for certain plant-based ingredients can lead to accelerated deforestation and a marked decrease in soil quality.

 Ultimately a balance needs to be struck between dietary variety and agricultural practices in order to promote sustainability across the food chain.